graphprotocol/contracts/packages/subgraph-service/docs/dips/testing/LocalNetworkTestPlan.md

 **Prerequisites**: An accepted agreement that has not yet collected (`lastCollectionAt == 0`).

+> ⚠️ **N/A when `maxInitialTokens = 0`.** local-network's dipper currently offers RCAs with
+> `maxInitialTokens = 0`, so there is no bonus to observe — the first collection is just
+> `collectionSeconds × rate` like the rest.
+This check can only be demonstrated by configuring
+> dipper to offer a non-zero `maxInitialTokens`.
+Otherwise mark D-6.1 N/A and confirm only that
+> the first collection succeeds.

 **Steps**: Advance the first window and let the agent collect; capture the per-collection payout.

 > 💡 First-collection bonus: the first collection includes `maxInitialTokens` (a one-time amount added only when `lastCollectionAt == 0`); later collections do not.
 If you can read the per-collection payout, confirm the first is larger by roughly `maxInitialTokens`.

 **Pass Criteria**:

-- [ ] The first collection's payout is larger by roughly `maxInitialTokens` than subsequent collections — confirmed when `lastCollectionAt` was `0` at collection time.
+- [ ] With a non-zero `maxInitialTokens`: the first collection's payout is larger by roughly `maxInitialTokens` than subsequent collections — confirmed when `lastCollectionAt` was `0` at collection time.
+(N/A when `maxInitialTokens = 0` — local default.)
 - [ ] The agent log shows `Successfully collected indexing fees`.

 ---